shangyuj/516/README.md

-**This is a repository for my course ENGL 516 at Iowa state University.**
+**This is a repository for my course ENGL 516 at Iowa State University.**